Windows Mobile: Windows Mobile 6

 Windows Mobile 6, formerly codenamed "Crossbow", was released on February 12, 2007 at the 3GSM World Congress 2007 and was based on the Windows CE 5.2 kernel.

-It comes in three different versions: "Windows Mobile 6 Standard" for Smartphones (phones without touchscreens), "Windows Mobile 6 Professional" for Pocket PCs with phone functionality, and "Windows Mobile 6 Classic" for Pocket PCs without cellular radios.
+Three different versions were released: "Windows Mobile 6 Standard" for smartphones without touchscreens, "Windows Mobile 6 Professional" for Pocket PCs with phone functionality, and "Windows Mobile 6 Classic" for Pocket PCs without cellular radios.

-Windows Mobile 6 is powered by Windows CE 5.0 (version 5.2) and is strongly linked to the then newly introduced Windows Live and Exchange 2007 products.
-Windows Mobile 6 Standard was first offered on the Orange's SPV E650, while Windows Mobile 6 Professional was first offered on the O2's Xda Terra.
-Aesthetically, Windows Mobile 6 was meant to be similar in design to the then newly released Windows Vista.
-Functionally, it works much like Windows Mobile 5, but with much better stability.
+Windows Mobile 6 was strongly linked to the then newly introduced Windows Live and Exchange 2007 products, and was meant to be similar in design to the then newly released Windows Vista.
+Functionally, it works much like Windows Mobile 5, but with improved stability.